Are Exolane Smart Contracts Audited?

 - Check the dates — are the audits recent enough relative to the deployed code?

-- Understand that upgradeable proxies mean the implementation can change.
+- Understand that governance-controlled changes can affect live protocol behavior.
 Monitor the TimelockController for pending changes.